-When I work on a website, especially once I need to deploy some custom code, I have several tools at my disposal I want to set up.
+When I work on a freelance website (I have more advanced tools in my day job), especially once I need to deploy some custom code, I have several tools at my disposal I want to set up.
 Here’s what those tools and that setup process looks like.
 For the purpose of this post, I’m assuming I already have the SFTP and SSH credentials from the website host.

 The one-time need is to prepare my SSH keys.
 This requires three files which can be created with PuTTYgen, part of the package that comes with PuTTY.

 - Create your SSH key using the “Generate” button, if you don’t already have one you could load.